zlenyk/eRegister/README.md

 eRegister
 =========

-e-register for Poliglota language school.
+E-register for language school.
+Contains basic functionality.
+In development.